Oculus Rift Headsets Are Offline Following a Software Error - Slashdot

 Re: (Score:1)

 Breaking News!
-Fix released (Score:2)
+Fix released (Score:4, Informative)

 If you currently have the Oculus app installed: